kristopapallazo/FAO-App/README.md

 5. **Action Icons**

    - View, Edit, and Delete icons with hover states
+   - Only for the menu (the sidebar) i have used react-icon library

 6. **Responsiveness**
    - Desktop: Full table layout with all columns visible